JeffersonLab/epics2web/README.md

 ### Get

-Submit one or more parameters of name "pv" to the "caget" URL.
+Submit one or more parameters of name "pv" to the __epics2web/caget__ URL.
 The response is a JSON object of the form:

 Success:
 ```JavaScript